-Another environmentally harmful activity that has evaded federal regulation so far is known as fracking.
-Fracking consists of the practice of forcefully injecting fluids into rock cracks in order to release gas out of rock formation and allow it to be extracted.
-By many accounts, the practice of fracking presents a real risk to our drinking water.
-In the past, the wastewater that contains a high degree of salt and other harmful minerals was dumped, untreated, into rivers.31 The current industry practice is to store the water in artificial ponds.
-However, due to leakage, some of the wastewater reached underground wells.
-According to some reports, the use of fracking has jeopardized the water supply of large metropolitan areas in Pennsylvania and New York.
-To make matters worse, some contend that the practice induces earthquakes and that the earthquakes in Ohio last year were caused by fracking.
-Yet, there is no federal regulation pertaining to the practice and the states let the practice continue virtually unregulated for decades.
-Only recently in response to public outcry, states' environmental agencies turned their attention to this problem.
-The case of fracking demonstrates once more that in the absence of comprehensive regulation, industry participants, as narrow self-interest maximizers, will adopt environmentally harmful practices as long as it is cost-effective from their own narrow perspective.
-This reality bars the development of environmentally friendly technologies.
+Another environmentally harmful activity that has evaded federal regulation so far is "fracking."
+Fracking consists of the practice of forcefully injecting fluids into rock cracks in order to release gas out of the rock formation and allow it to be extracted.
+47 By many accounts, the practice of fracking presents a real risk to our drinking water.
+In the past, the wastewater that contained a high degree of salt and other harmful minerals was dumped, untreated, into rivers.
+The current industry practice is to store the water in artificial ponds.
+49 However, due to leakage, some of the wastewater reached underground wells.
+The use of fracking has jeopardized the water supply of areas in Pennsylvania and New Mexico.
+To make matters worse, some contend that the practice induces earthquakes and that the earthquakes in Ohio several years ago were caused by fracking.
+Yet, there is no federal regulation pertaining to the practice, and the states let the practice continue virtually unregulated for decades.
+Only recently, in response to public outcry, states' environmental agencies turned their attention to